ssvlabs/SIPs/sips/committee_consensus.md

 	SSVOperatorPubKey []byte
 }

-// CommitteeDuty implements Duty
-// Aggregates all beacon duties for a committee type CommitteeDuty struct {
+// CommitteeDuty aggregates all beacon duties for a committee type CommitteeDuty struct {
 	Slot         spec.Slot
 	BeaconDuties []*BeaconDuty
 }

-// Committee is a committee of a unique set of operators that have shared validators type Committee interface {
+// Committee is a committee of a unique set of operators that have shared validators type Committee struct {
-	// Initializes and starts the runner for the duties for the given slot StartDuty(duty CommitteeDuty) error
-	// ProcessMessage processes a message routed to this Committee ProcessMessage(msg *types.SignedSSVMessage)
-}

-type Committee struct {
 	Runners                 map[spec.Slot]*CommitteeRunner
 	CommitteeMember          types.CommitteeMember
 	SignatureVerifier       types.SignatureVerifier
 	CreateRunnerFn          func() *CommitteeRunner
-	// Save the highest slot a validator attested to HighestAttestingSlotMap map[types.ValidatorPK]spec.Slot }

-// Duty interface
-type Duty interface {
-	DutySlot() spec.Slot
+	// Initializes and starts the runner for the duties for the given slot StartDuty(duty CommitteeDuty) error
+	// ProcessMessage processes a message routed to this Committee ProcessMessage(msg *types.SignedSSVMessage)
 }

 // CommitteeDuty aggregates attesting and sync committee duties